marigold-dev/training-security-2/README.md

   OfferContract->>LedgerContract: call changeOwner
 ```

+The issue here is clearly that we send money without updating the state first

 &rarr; **SOLUTION** :

 - Mutex safeguard : The goal is to avoid that multiple internal operations are generated.
 A boolean `isRunning` will lock only one operation for the full transaction flow.